netwerk-digitaal-erfgoed/network-of-terms/README.md

-Prototype: Network of Terms
+Network of Terms
 ==============================

-This prototype delivers a [GraphQL](https://graphql.org) API and command-line interface for searching the Network of Terms.

-The application is available at https://termennetwerk-api.netwerkdigitaalerfgoed.nl.
+This application delivers a [GraphQL](https://graphql.org) API and command-line interface for searching the Network of Terms.
+It is available at https://termennetwerk-api.netwerkdigitaalerfgoed.nl.
-It is published for examination and evaluation.
-It is not an official implementation.

 ## Getting started